ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 able to profile the calls made between the client instance and RS, possibly gaining information about the functioning of the API between the client software and RS software that would be otherwise unknown to the attacker.

-TLS or equivalent protection also needs to be used between the browser and any other components.
+Note that connections from the end user and RO's browser also need to be be protected with TLS.
 This applies during initial redirects to an AS's components during interaction, during any interaction with the resource owner, and during any redirect back to the client instance.
 Without TLS protection on these portions of the process, an attacker could wait for a valid request to start and then take over the resource owner's interaction session.